Waigie/migrations/UPGRADE.md

 ```

 Files in XML, YAML or JSON also changed in a similar way.
 Please refer to the official documentation for more details.

+Note: the option in `table_storage` needs to be updated only if you have changed the metadata table settings
+by using v2 options as `table_name`, `column_name`, `column_length` or `executed_at_column_name`.
+If you did not change
+those settings is recommended to not provide the options and let doctrine figure out the best settings.

 ## Code BC breaks